metaver5o/blueborne/README.md

-# this is not working yet
+# this is not functional yet

 however, we are working hard on it <br>
 so please dont open issues expecting this would to do the job for you <br>